Ten Worst LinkedIn Profile Mistakes

 Invest in a good profile photo - and find out how to choose the best photo to use on LinkedIn...

 People connect with other people.
-So please don't be tempted to use your logo instead of your face.
+So please don't use your logo instead of your face.
 Apart from looking dumb and impersonal, it's also against LinkedIn's Terms & Conditions.
-Be human, smile, and make sure there's no distracting background.
+Dress for work, smile, and make sure there's no distracting background.

 If your photograph is seen just 21 times a day online, you have 7,665 opportunities a year to make no impression, a bad impression, or a good impression, before you have even opened your mouth or anyone has read a word of what you have to say for yourself.